-The REACH model represents both an acronym for how we interact with all Scouts, including those with disabilities, and a conceptual model for what we hope to do for those with disabilities.
+The REACH model is both an acronym for how we interact with all Scouts and a conceptual model for what we hope to do for those with disabilities.
 The acronym represents:

 RESPECT all Scouts as stated in the Scout Law.

 ENCOURAGE all Scouts to become their best, to improve, and to achieve their goals.

 ACCEPT where each Scout is on his or her journey through Scouting and show tolerance.

 CARE and show concern for all.

 HONOR each other's differences and help to grow all Scouts' abilities.

 The REACH model is an attitude that applies to all Scouts.
-"Reach" is also a good way to look at how we implement the Scouting programs.
+It is also a good way to look at how we implement the Scouting programs.
 The Scouting curriculum is designed to give youth opportunities to strive and reach out to experience and do new things.
-Often they do not know what they are capable of until they try.
-Youth with disabilities have the same need to be successful and accepted as others do, both socially and emotionally.
-Scouting is designed to present some difficulty, but should never be impossible.
-When we look at adaptations, accommodations, and methods of supporting Scouts with special needs, our goal is to be creative and bring things that are impossible within the reach of the Scout.
-All Scouts build confidence from accomplishing the difficult.
-All Scouts benefit from the encouragement and support of their fellow Scouts.
+Often they don't know what they are capable of until they try.
+Youth with disabilities have the same need to be successful and accepted socially and emotionally as others do.
+Scouting is designed to present some difficulty, but it should never be impossible.
+When we look at adaptations, accommodations, and methods of supporting Scouts with special needs, we want to be creative and bring things that are impossible within the reach of the Scout.
+All Scouts build confidence from doing the difficult.
+All Scouts benefit from encouragement and support from their fellow Scouts.